svetlozardraganov/chaos-installer/README.md

 Combining the above points with variaty of internal functions makes the whole projects a lot more complex than it looks like on the surface.

+# Disclamer
+FTP and HTTP connection information has been removed due to their sensitivity.
+This will make the code unusable but it will still demonstrate how the tool is build.

 # Technology
+The projects is build mainly on Python and PyQT.
+Of course many python standard libraries have been used to deliever additional funtionality like:
+* os, json, time, datetime, sys, platform, tempfile, subprocess, operator, logging, shutil, ftplib, re, requests, winreg, zipfile, pathlib, threading, csv, signal, import xml.etree.ElementTree, asyncio.format_helpers

 # What I learned